AI-Lite/AI-Lite-cooling-system/README.md

 # AI-Lite-cooling-system

 ## Overview
 Since AI-Lite has transitioned into a commercialized product, only the prototype code has been made open source.
-Additionally, a segment of real experimental data from physical clusters is provided.
+Additionally, we also provide a portion of real experimental data from physical clusters.

 ## Simulator
 ```python